Richardriches/ngnc-stablecoin/README.md

 │   └── NGNC.sol          # ERC-20 stablecoin contract
 ├── README.md             # Project overview and vision
 └── ...                   # Scripts, tests, and deployment tools (coming soon)

+---

+5. Scroll down, write a commit message like:

+6. Click **“Commit new file”**

+🎉 **Your README will now appear as the homepage of your GitHub project!**

+---

+If you prefer I upload it from your computer using Git CLI, I can walk you through that too.

+Would you like help deploying `NGNC.sol` next on testnet (e.g. Polygon Mumbai)?